 We needed to buy bus tickets to Phitsanulok where we will then catch a train.
 It was a double decker.

 Rob wanted to get a seat on the lower level but the only ones left were by the bathroom.
 No thanks!
-Lots of traffic, smells and that is if the toilet is functioning properly.
+Lots of traffic and smells, and that is if the toilet is functioning properly.

-When we boarded the bus, we walked up the staircase, and headed toward the back.
+When we boarded the bus, we walked up the staircase, and headed toward our assigned seats.
 The seats were elevated like we were royalty.
 My feet didn’t even touch the ground.
 Fear not as I had a leg rest to prop my legs up.
 We had a full row for legroom since we were near the emergency exit.

 The “bus attendant” brought us blankets, bottled water and chocolate chip cookies.
 WOW!
 Maybe we ARE royalty!
 It was four hours to Phitsanulok.